mmaslon/Getting-and-cleaning-data/CodeBook.md

 Data is summarised and means are taken using summarise_all

-Data is saved as a csv file using write.csv
+Data is saved as a csv file using write.table